 Bill's employer permits him to pay for his work-related expenses using his personal credit card, on which loyalty points are awarded for purchases.
-Bill redeems some points for a family vacation.
+Points are predominately collected from personal expenditures made by Bill.
+Bill redeems some points for concert tickets.

-Bill will not be required to include any amount in income relating to the redemption of points, as "this arrangement does not seem to be a form of additional remuneration."5
+Bill will not be required to include any amount in income relating to the redemption of points, as "the points are not converted to cash."5